 What is Xanax?

-To repeat, Xanax is prescribed to people with high levels of anxiety or panic.
+To repeat, Xanax is prescription drug for people with high levels of anxiety or panic disorders.
 It increases the effects on the brain’s neurotransmitters, especially GABA.
-GABBA has calming properties, relaxes muscles, and slows brain activity.
+GABA has calming properties, relaxes muscles, and slows brain activity.

 Since Xanax can cause a person to feel drowsy, it is recommended that a patient take it before bed.
 This particular drug works quickly and stops working fast.
 In other words, it only provides relief from symptoms for a short time.
 When repeat anxiety occurs, a person will want to take more of the medicine.
 Often, this begins the cycle of addiction.

 When it comes to dosing, each patient is different.
 Most doctors start low and slowly increase the dosage until the best results occur.
 Older individuals with mobility issues are advised to use extreme caution.
-Xanax may dampen muscle function, which can raise the risk of falls.
+Xanax abuse may dampen muscle function and cause drowsiness, which can raise the risk of falls.

 Should I Smoke Xanax?

 Although a person who needs Xanax is given a prescription on a short-term basis, some individuals become hooked and require more.
-In fact, they resort to drastic measures so that they achieve a high.
+In fact, they resort to drastic measures because of Xanax addiction, so that they achieve a high.
 Often, Xanax is found on the streets.
-People use it for recreational purposes, which is extremely dangerous.
+People use it for recreational purposes, which poses serious health risks.

 Normally, Xanax is prescribed in pill form.
 However, snorting and injecting Xanax are becoming two popular methods of consuming the drug.
 Some individuals are smoking the medication as well.
 Most people fail to realize that smoking Xanax does not bring the same intense effects.
 However, users may combine Xanax with other drugs and smoke the mixture.
 Since Xanax may interact with these other drugs, fatal results may occur.
 According to the Centers for Disease Control and Prevention, over 92 percent of Xanax overdoses include a combination with an opioid.
-On the other hand, mixing Xanax with a stimulant may mask the effects.
+On the other hand,mixing Xanax with a stimulant may mask the effects.
 This makes a person take more.
-In this case, an overdose is likely as well.
+In this case, there’s an increased risk of overdose.

 Risks and Dangers of Smoking Xanax